What are the differences between design-build and the design-bid processes?

 Green washing is disinformation published by a company to present an environmentally responsible public image.
 Many design-build companies state they are experts in sustainability or green solutions on their websites.

 Canyon Design Build is not one of those companies.
-In recent years we’ve had more than 50 employees go through the Build-It-Green, Green Building certification course.
+In recent years we’ve had numerous employees go through the Build-It-Green, Green Building certification course.
 Canyon Construction and Canyon Design Build have LEED-accredited professionals on staff, including Senior Designer Veronika Rathert.
 Veronika is credited for her work on an Oakland bungalow remodel that’s been heralded as the greenest home in America (Metropolitan Home, April 2009) and received the highest LEED for Homes rating in the country for 2009.

 What is LEED for homes?